Transparency International: History

-In 1995, Transparency International developed the Corruption Perceptions Index (CPI).
-The CPI ranked nations on the prevalence of corruption within each country, based upon surveys of business people.
+An important moment in its history was in 1995 when TI developed the Corruption Perceptions Index (CPI).
+The CPI ranks nations on the prevalence of corruption within each country, based upon surveys of business people.
 The CPI was subsequently published annually.
-It was initially criticized for poor methodology and unfair treatment of developing nations, while also being praised for highlighting corruption and embarrassing governments.
+It was initially criticized for poor methodology and unfair treatment of developing nations, while also being praised for highlighting corruption.

-Starting in 1999 and ending in 2011, Transparency International published the Bribe Payers Index (BPI) which ranked nations according to the prevalence that a country's multinational corporations would offer bribes.
-Transparency International has not stated why it scope publishing such report.
-The Journal of Business Ethics states "Bribery in international business transactions can be seen as a function of not only the demand for such bribes in different countries, but the supply, or willingness to provide bribes by multinational firms and their representatives.
-This study addresses the propensity of firms from 30 different countries to engage in international bribery".

-Since 2005, Transparency International has published thirteen Exporting Corruption reports.
-Exporting Corruption is a research report that rates the bribery-related performance of leading global exporters, including countries that are signatories of OECD Anti-Bribery Convention.

-On March 6, 2023, Transparency International was declared an undesirable organization in Russia.

 Areas of work and products

 Transparency International is the global civil society organization leading the fight against corruption.
 It brings people together in a powerful worldwide coalition to end the devastating impact of corruption on men, women and children around the world.
 TI's mission is to create change towards a world free of corruption.

 The organization defines corruption as the abuse of entrusted power for private gain which eventually hurts everyone who depends on the integrity of people in a position of authority.
 It develops tools for fighting corruption and works with other civil society organizations, companies and governments to implement them.
-Since 1995, Transparency International has issued an annual Corruption Perceptions Index (CPI); it also publishes a Global Corruption Report, a Global Corruption Barometer, and a Bribe Payers Index.
+Since 1995, TI has issued an annual Corruption Perceptions Index (CPI); it also publishes a Global Corruption Report, a Global Corruption Barometer, and a Bribe Payers Index.
+In the years leading up to 2030, Transparency International is dedicated to leading the global fight against corruption via its strategy: "Holding Power to Account – A Global Strategy Against Corruption 2021-2030".
+It sets out how the Movement aims to contribute to "a more positive future; a world in which power is held to account, for the common good".

-In 2010, Transparency International developed a five-year strategy with six strategic priorities organized by the following categories: People, Institutions, Laws, Values, Network, Impact.

-In 2015, Transparency International (TI) developed a five-year strategy which sets out their collective ambition for the coming years.
-Together against Corruption: Transparency International Strategy 2020 is a strategy by and for the Transparency International movement.
-This strategy is based on more than 1500 external and internal contributions addressing both the corruption environment of today and the one TI anticipates in the years ahead.